K-Phoen/blog/content/posts/clusters-and-data-sharding-introducing-rendezvous-hashing.md

 And that's the main issue with this algorithm: a lot of data would have to be moved around each time the cluster' state changes.

-**Note**: another issue that could be raise is the need for each node to maintain a list of all other nodes in the cluster.
+**Note**: another issue that could be raised is the need for each node to maintain a list of all other nodes in the cluster.
 It's not an issue for me as I rely on SWIM to maintain and monitor my cluster.
 Through this protocol, each node has an up-to-date (eventually) list of the members of the cluster.